 Hot Flashes

-Diagram: Hot flashes hormonal causes Hot flashes are one of the most common symptoms experienced by women around the time of menopause.
-In fact, approximately half of all perimenopausal women and 75 to 85% of all postmenopausal women experience hot flashes.
+Hot flashes are one of the most common symptoms experienced by women around the time of menopause.
+In fact, approximately half of all perimenopausal women and 75 - 85% of all postmenopausal women experience hot flashes.

-While the onset, duration, frequency and severity of hot flashes varies greatly between women, hot flashes often begin one or two years before a woman's last period and can last anywhere from six months to fifteen years.
+While the onset, duration, frequency, and severity of hot flashes varies greatly between women, hot flashes often begin in the years before a woman's last period and can last anywhere from six months to fifteen years.

 Hot flashes are caused by hormonal fluctuations that occur during the menopausal transition.
-Fortunately, treating this underlying hormonal imbalance naturally and making simple lifestyle changes can significantly help a woman manage this symptom.
-Continue reading to learn more about hot flashes, their symptoms, causes, management, and treatment.
+Fortunately, treating this underlying hormonal imbalance naturally and making simple lifestyle changes is all that most women need to manage this symptom.
+Continue reading to learn more about hot flashes, their symptoms, causes, management, and treatments.

 About Hot Flashes